-Colu umn 1: Deemed-to-Comply Provision Column 2: Amended / Alternate Deemed-to-Comply Provision ii. iii.
-Provision a right-of-way or communal street that intersects a public street; or two streets intersect. vii.
-No more than 0.75m in height; or viii.
-A maximum overall height of 1.8m; and ix.
-A maximum height of the solid portion being 0.75m, with the exception of one supporting column on either side with a maximum width of 350mm; and x. infill panels above 0.75m being 'open style' and comprising continuous vertical or horizontal gaps occupying at least 75% of the total surface area in aggregate.
+Column 1: Deemed-to-Comply Provision Column 2: Amended / Alternat Deemed-to-Comply Provision ii. a right-of-way or communal vii.
+No more than 0.75m in height; or street that intersects a public viii.
+A maximum overall height of street; or 1.8m; and two streets intersect. ix.
+A maximum height of the solid iii. portion being 0.75m, with the exception of one supporting column on either side with a maximum width of 350mm; and x. infill panels above 0.75m being 'open style' and comprising continuous vertical or horizontal gaps occupying at least 75% of the total surface area in aggregate.

-Document responsibilities: Owner: Community Planning Owner Business Unit: Planning and Regulation Inception date: 27 April 2010 Decision maker: Council Review date: ТВА Repeal and replace: N/A Compliance requirements: Legislation: Planning and Development Act 2005 Planning and Development (Local Planning Scheme) Regulations 2015
+Document respo Document responsibilities: Owner: Community Planning Owner Business Unit: Planning and Regulation Inception date: 27 April 2010 Decision maker: Council Review date: ТВА Repeal and replace: N/A Compliance requirements: Legislation: Planning and Development Act 2005 Planning and Development (Local Planning Scheme) Regulations 2015